lukasvermeer/lukasvermeer.github.io/_posts/2011-02-12-snakes-evolution.markdown

 **You might not want to _think_ about that for too long, because you might not like the answer.**

-<span style="color:#bbbbbb;">[I am deeply sorry if I've offended any poodle fanatics with the examples used in this article.
+> *Note: I am deeply sorry if I've offended any poodle fanatics with the examples used in this article.
 You have to admit, they do look rather silly.
-If evolution were ever to blame for causing something awful it would be those poor poodles.]</span>
+If evolution were ever to blame for causing something awful it would be those poor poodles.*

 * * *